-In Sudan, CSOs representing youth and women lack the capacity to organise, advocate effectively on behalf of their constituency and engage meaningfully with the local and regional governments.
-The five-year programme Every Voice Counts seeks to strengthen the capacity of these organisations so that they can participate effectively in governance processes in East and South Darfur and make sure that the needs of women and youth are taken into consideration in decision-making processes.
+In Sudan, CSOs representing youth and women lack the capacity to advocate effectively on behalf of their constituency.
+This affects meaningful engagement between citizens and their respective local and regional governments.
+The five-year programme Every Voice Counts aims to strengthen the capacity of these organisations and boost their effective participation in governance processes in East and South Darfur.
+The project gives special attention to the inclusion of women and youth in decision-making processes.

 “The mission featured a roundtable discussion between CSO representatives and community as well as traditional leaders,” said Samir Marmouri, programme officer with The Hague Academy.
 “We gathered the group for an open dialogue which sought to create a safe space for collaboration, and with one key goal to help broaden support for governance policies aimed at women and youth.”